Staff: Steven D. McCulloch; Laura M. Vykol.

 (410) 946-5510, (301) 970-5510; 1-800-492-7122, ext.
 5510 (toll free)

 In 1937, the Joint Committee on Federal Relations originated as the Maryland Commission on Intergovernmental Cooperation (Chapter 331, Acts of 1937).
 The Commission reorganized under its current name in 1983 (Chapter 401, Acts of 1983).

 The Joint Committee on Federal Relations monitors and evaluates the relations between State and federal government and the impact on the State, local government, and Maryland citizens of proposals to alter those relations.
-It keeps State legislative and executive officials informed of federal relations and the impact of proposals for change.
-The Committee serves also as a forum for considering certain State-local issues.
+Moreover, it keeps State legislative and executive officials informed of federal relations and the impact of proposals for change.
+In addition, the Committee serves also as a forum for considering certain State-local issues.

 By law, the Committee has sixteen members.
 Eight are senators appointed by the Senate President and eight are delegates appointed by the House Speaker.
 The Senate President and House Speaker name the chair and vice-chair (Code State Government Article, secs.
 2-901 through 2-906).